jariperttunen/lukeghg/INSTALL_AND_USAGE.md

-# Install and update lukeghg python package in sorvi server
+# lukeghg python package in sorvi server
+## Install and usage
 The *lukeghg* package contains tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.